 Every vehicle and damage differs from one another, and more and more repairs are starting to require a distinct approach.
 As a result, lots of body repair shops have started narrowing their focus by specialising and investing in training, equipment, and facilities.
 Therefore, it has become essential to be aware of the capabilities within your network.
 By being able to tap into repairers their specific strengths, it becomes easier to determine if a repairer meets the requirements to repair a certain car damage.

 Body repair shops that are specialised in certain materials, types of damage, repair methods, or makes can perform those repairs more efficiently than those who are not.
 Moreover, a number of vehicles nowadays require only original replacement parts (OEM) to support their functions.
 OEMs are often supplied exclusively to brand-certified body repair shops.
 Safe to say, a simple scratch on a bumper isn't always that simple anymore, and there are many benefits to knowing where to allocate certain repairs to.

 Companies can start allocating repairs more accurately when they have an up-to-date inventory of the capabilities within their repairer network.

 How to categorise repairers in the network

-Managers can easily carry out the essential network assessment in two steps, provided that they receive assistance from technology.
+Managers can carry out the essential network assessment in two steps, provided that they receive assistance from technology.

-Know your fleet
+Know your vehicles

 Gather knowledge of the network

-The second step of this process is to identify and keep track of qualifications, specialties, and certifications within your repairer network.
+The second step of this process is to identify and keep track of qualifications, specialities, and certifications within your repairer network.
 This can be done by contacting body repair shops directly, visiting the shop, and assessing their facilities through online information, and customers’ testimonials.

 Look to technology